 Do you remember those days with their blue skies full of fluffy clouds and their long frosty evenings when you had better things to do than to study for a physics test?
 Did you have a sports car then?
 This writer did not, but I yearned for one as I rode with my friends.
 Eventually, I found a very rusty TR3 that I could afford, and it was everything I knew it would be as I drove it through the mountains of springtime on my way to work at my first job.

 If your blood races in your veins as you recreate your versions of the details described in the paragraphs above, then you have either kept your original British car, you have acquired a replacment for it, or you are yearning again for a British car just as you and I did as teenagers.
 By the way, did you read a book called "The Red Car" when you were a kid?
 I did, and I have friends who grew up when I did who remember it too.
 It was about this kid who fell in love with an MG–TC just as I fell in love with my TR3...

-If you've read this far, you should support The Roadster Factory, join The TRF Car Club, and come to The Summer Party, this year.
+If you've read this far, you should support The Roadster Factory, join The TRF Car Club.
 The Roadster Factory has been "keeping the faith" with Triumph and MG sports cars for over twenty years, and we welcome you to join us.
 You don't have to join the club to buy your parts from The Roadster Factory, but joining the club will help The Roadster Factory to carry on its work of promoting the British car hobby and of maintaining the supply of critical parts.